 There are many steps that you can take in your home to save money, and save energy.
 When it comes to your heating, cooling and water heater, below are a few things to check off your list to improve your home’s energy use.

 - Think about installing a tankless water heater: Rinnai is the tankless water heater brand that Lakewood Plumbing relies on.
 According to the Department of Energy, homes that use 41 gallons or less of hot water daily, demand water heaters can be 24%–34% more energy-efficient than conventional storage-tank water heaters.
 They can be 8%–14% more energy efficient for homes that use a lot of hot water — around 86 gallons per day.
 You can achieve even greater energy savings of 27%–50% if you install a demand water heater at each hot water outlet.The initial cost of a tankless water heater is greater than that of a conventional storage water heater, but tankless water heaters will typically last longer and have lower operating and energy costs, which could offset its higher purchase price.
 Most tankless water heaters have a life expectancy of more than 20 years.
-They also have easily replaceable parts that extend their life by many more years.
+They also have easily replaceable parts which can be installed effortlessly with the help of professionals like T.E.
+Spall & Son (https://thecomfortdoctors.com/plumbing-services-in-carbondale/).
+On top of that, these parts can extend the life of the water heaters by many more years.
 In contrast, storage water heaters last 10–15 years.

-We hope you find our tips helpful and bookmark our site for more useful tricks when it comes to plumbing in your home or business.
+We hope you find our tips helpful and bookmark our site for more useful tricks when it comes to saving energy in your home or business.
 Lakewood Plumbing and Heating is ready to fix your plumbing problems, the right way.
 Contact us today!
 303-233-7007